 Also, the quantity of the drug also influences whether you face state or federal charges.
 Small amounts of drugs are often handled by local and state officials.
 However, if you are allegedly involved with large quantities of drugs, such as importing cocaine or growing acres of marijuana, then your case is more likely to be handled by federal authorities.

-If you are facing federal drug charges, do not hesitate to contact our experienced and skilled legal team at Randall & Stump, PLLC.
+If you are facing federal drug charges, do not hesitate to contact our experienced and skilled legal team at Randall & Stump, Criminal Defense Attorneys.
 There are significant differences between state and federal drug charges.
 For federal charges, you will go through the federal court system and will need an attorney who is licensed to represent you in federal court and is well-versed in its rules and procedures.
 Federal drug charges also lead to harsher punishments, making it even more important to work with an experienced defense attorney.

 Federal Drug Laws

 Under 21 U.S. Code §841, it is illegal for you to knowingly and intentionally: